 - Maintenant je suis à Paris.
 Demain, je pars en Angleterre.
 Je vais y rester une semaine (et puis je reviendrai en France).
 Mais je retournerai à Londres dans 2 mois.

 Now, I’m in Paris.
 Tomorrow, I’m leaving for England.
 I’ll stay a week there (then I’ll return to France).
 But I’ll go back to London in 2 months.

-This means to return, to go/come back HOME or to the place where you are staying.
 “Rentrer” usually implies that you are not going out again.

 - Je pars au bureau à 9 h et je rentre à 18h.

 I leave for the office at 9 AM and go back (home) at 6 PM.

 - Normalement, j’habite à Paris.
 Maintenant je suis à Londres.
 Je vais aller en Italie, et puis je rentrerai le 3 novembre.